bradphelan/FUNCUI.Samples/README.md

 ﻿# FUNCUI.Samples

-A working demo for using a lens with FuncUI rather than the classic elmish messages and commands.
+A working demo for using a lens with the [FuncUI](https://github.com/AvaloniaCommunity/Avalonia.FuncUI) [Elmish API](https://github.com/elmish/elmish) for [Avalonia](https://github.com/AvaloniaUI/Avalonia) rather than the classic elmish messages and commands.

 https://github.com/bradphelan/FUNCUI.Samples